Fishy

 My role:

-Website, Prototyping, 3D modeling and technical drawings, Dsign and user testing of the final product.
+Website, Prototyping, 3D modelling and technical drawings, Design and user testing of the final product.

 Exploring how to make fish skin was done as a group.